 Summer just doesn’t last long enough.
 I feel like we have to eat as many peaches as possible when they are in season because before you know it they’re gone and we’ve moved on to all things pumpkin!

-But, this recipe is PERFECT for preserving fresh peaches to use later on during the winter.
+I love making baked peaches with fresh peaches.
+But, what to do with all the leftover peaches?
+This recipe is PERFECT for preserving fresh peaches to use later on during the winter.

 - 30 Minutes is all it takes to make a batch.